ouafcode/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task3: Write a function that gets the length of a prefix substring.
 Task4: Write a function that searches a string for any of a set of bytes.
 Task5: Write a function that locates a substring.
+Task6: Write a function that prints the chessboard.